 - Deep breathing, with slow and full inhalation and exhalation

 When you’re super-busy, it’s easy to postpone doing things that bring you pleasure.
 You may see fun as a luxury.
 You’d be wrong, though!
+Part of being supportive of yourself is having fun.
 Engaging in enjoyable pastimes promotes relaxation and reduces stress, so you’ll function better overall.

 Dedicate some time each day to personalized recreation.
 Make a list of both quick and sustained activities you enjoy.
 Reading?
 Walking in the woods?
 Doing a crossword puzzle?
 Listening to music?
 Write down your favorites, and refer to them daily.